Postgraduate research project

 About the project

-In this project, you will push the boundaries of our understanding of extreme neutron star physics, developing your own research ideas and building expertise in AI and large-scale data science.
-You will apply machine-learning and data science techniques to discover anomalies in vast data sets of radio pulsar observations, and use these to understand how neutron stars evolve over their lifetimes.
+In this project, you will apply machine-learning and data science techniques to discover anomalies in vast data sets of radio pulsar observations, use these to understand how neutron stars evolve over their lifetimes, and advance our ability to use pulsars as tools to push the boundaries of modern physics.

+With so many observations to study, we need to take an AI-centred approach to handle the influx of information.
 You will apply novel visualizations, statistics and unsupervised machine-learning to discover the cases where pulsars behave strangely, and work with an international team of experts to investigate the causes of this behaviour.
 You will then use these discoveries to make connections across the radio transient population, from incredibly fast-spinning millisecond pulsars, to extragalactic Fast Radio Bursts.

 You can expect the following opportunities and support: